Los Hang Ten's: Changes, ulterior disbandment and legacy

-Until about February 1968, "Los Hang Ten's" continued playing, mostly at week-end festivals and ad hoc venues but, with their college and university education just around the corner, they all parted along different ways, some taking up higher studies in North America and Europe, as was the cases for both Garcia-Sayan and Pérez-Argüello, the former taking a year abroad at the University of Texas at Austin during his sophomore year of Law studies at the Pontifical Catholic University of Peru, the latter obtaining high school, university, and post graduate degrees at Miami Military Academy, in Miami, FL., the College of the Holy Cross, in Worcester, MA. and later at St Peter's College, Oxford, in the United Kingdom, the latter in conjunction with his post graduate Diplomatic Studies at the University of Oxford.
+Until about February 1968, "Los Hang Ten's" continued playing, mostly at week-end festivals and ad hoc venues but, with their college and university education just around the corner, they all parted along different ways, some taking up higher studies in North America and Europe.

 While the remaining band members all attended Peruvian universities, one of them in particular, Juan Geronimo de Aliaga, stayed the course for the next two years, eventually playing rhythm guitar for The Beatnicks, a rock ensemble fronted by Andres and Ramon Carrillo Valdes, the latter a future Peruvian and UN diplomat who is currently the Director of the Nebrija University Foundation in Madrid, Spain.

-To this date, several of them remain very close as friends and, on occasion, still jam together.